 Connect to Your CSULB Account

 CSULB faculty, staff, and students are eligible for Zoom accounts to host meetings up to 300 participants for an unlimited meeting duration.
-Access your CSULB Zoom account in either of two ways:
+Access your CSULB Zoom account in any of these ways:

 Introducation & Overview: Setting Up and Using Zoom